About Us

 We provide simple accommodation within the Ave Maria area, along with three traditional South Indian meals each day.

-Due to government regulations, volunteers are no longer allowed to stay inside orphanages.
-However, you can visit the orphanage Island of Hope during the daytime on weekends.
+Due to government regulations, volunteers are no longer allowed to stay inside children’s homes.
+However, you can visit the Island of Hope during the daytime at weekends.

 Do I have to pay for my stay?